xirdev/docs-api/stats-service.md

 **Note: Stats are accumulated and posted every 15 secs to the database, so you won't get instant response_**

-## Limitations

-Stats is currently limited in it's breakdowns as the underlying database engine only provides 1 set of group breakdowns at a time, and currently we've plumped for grouping by time to the minute level.
-For example, being able to break down by layer tags, and partial paths, simultaneous to time, would totally rock, but this can't be achieved efficiently atm.

 ## Create

 **You may create stats (example required)**